josuneha/AzureBigData-analytics/Hands-on-Lab/HOL-unguided-Big-data-and-visualization.md

   - [01 Prepare Flight Data.dbc](lab-files/01 Prepare Flight Data.dbc)
   - [02 Predict Flight Delays.dbc](lab-files/02 Predict Flight Delays.dbc)

-- Import those notebooks into your Azure Databricks workspace.
+- Import those notebooks into your Azure Databricks workspace

 - Attach your cluster to the notebooks when after opening, and complete them in order.
 Make sure to complete all of the **#TODO:** lines.